f35f22fan/Cornus/README.md

 * cmake ..
 * make -j4

-The file browser executable is "cornus", "cornus_io" is the IO server that is started automatically when needed.
+The file browser executable is "cornus", "cornus_io" is the IO daemon that is started automatically when needed.
 To have a desktop launcher for this app - update the file at export/cornus_mas.desktop (specifically its "Icon" and "Exec" fields) according to where you have the "cornus" executable and copy this file to your desktop folder.

 ##### Big TODO items:
 * Implement MTP to deal with Android devices
-* Improve the IO server GUI pane.
+* Improve the IO daemon GUI pane.

 ##### Application Shortcuts:
 * Ctrl+T => Open a new tab
 * Alt+Up => Go one directory up
 * Ctrl+H => Toggle showing of hidden files
 * Ctrl+Q => Quit app
-* Shift+Delete => Delete selected files
+* Shift+Delete => Delete selected files permanently, no confirmation asked.
 * F2 => Rename selected file
 * Ctrl+I => Focus table
 * Ctrl+L => Focus address bar